singhianand23045/grhf-teko/PHASE9.md

 *   **Winnings Calculation:** The existing `calculateWinnings()` logic (including jackpot rules from Phase 5) is applied to each ticket.
 *   **Result Message (0:30 – 0:20):**
     *   A feedback message appears above the drawn numbers for 10 seconds.
-    *   This message summarizes the outcome for **each confirmed ticket**, indicating total credits won or if no luck this time.
-    *   If a jackpot is won by any ticket, the message prioritizes the jackpot win, and no regular credit winnings are displayed for that specific ticket.
+    *   This message will be **one consolidated message which sums up all the winning amount and show as the final winning amount**.
+If a jackpot is won by any ticket, the message prioritizes the jackpot win, and no regular credit winnings are displayed for that specific ticket.

 ## UI/UX Requirements

 *   **Number Selection Panel:**
     *   Initially displays the 1-27 number grid and "Confirm Numbers" button.
-    *   After a ticket is confirmed, the grid hides, and the confirmed ticket (row of chips) appears.
+    *   After a ticket is confirmed, the grid hides, and the confirmed ticket (**row of circular chips**) appears.
     *   The "Add next ticket" button appears below confirmed tickets if fewer than 3 are submitted and the timer is "OPEN".
     *   Clicking "Add next ticket" reveals an empty grid for new selection.
     *   Confirmed tickets are displayed in a vertical stack, each as a compact `LotteryTicket` row.